Chinese New Year’s Eve 2018. Conclusion of spring cleaning, reunion dinner, and River Hongbao fireworks in replacement of late-night gaming.

 I also enjoyed the choice of cakes in the dessert selection, many of which were colourfully themed to celebrate the Lunar New Year.
 In short, this is easily the reunion dinner that I enjoyed most in recent years.
 It was a great start to the festive celebrations ahead.

 [email protected] Chinese New Year 2018 Buffet Dinner

 River Hongbao 2018

-Thanks to this blog, I now have a standard excursion after reunion dinner each Chinese New Year’s Eve.
-I.E. River Hongbao at The Float @ Marina Bay.
+Thanks to this blog, I now have a standard post reunion dinner excursion each Chinese New Year’s Eve.
+I.E., to River Hongbao at The Float @ Marina Bay.